 Below is a brief description of the 7 most popular racetams in use today.
 You don’t need to be a “nootropics expert” to use any of these compounds.
 But you need to know how to use them.

 Each racetam has a live link through to a full review of that nootropic.
 Including what it is, where it came from, what it’s used for, how it works in your brain, clinical studies, dosage recommendations, side effects and where to buy them.

 These racetams will not work if used without a choline supplement.
 And will likely produce a racetam-headache.
 More on dosage recommendations at the end of this post.

 Piracetam is considered the first true nootropic ever developed.
 It was synthesized by Dr. Corneliu Giurgea at UCB Pharma in 1964.

 Since Piracetam is a cyclic derivative of the calming neurotransmitter GABA, Dr. Giurgea intended this first nootropic to be a calming type of drug for motion sickness.
 Turns out that’s not what happened.

 Instead, Dr. Giurgea found that Piracetam as able to boost cognition and overall brain health even in healthy people.

 Piracetam modulates AMPA and NMDA receptors in the brain which increases the effectiveness of glutamate.
 It improves the flow of acetylcholine (ACh) and sensitivity and density of ACh receptors.[i]
 And increases cerebral blood flow.

 Many people new to nootropics start with Piracetam because it’s safe and has decades of clinical studies supporting its use.
-But many are often disappointed with Piracetam after trying it a couple times.
+But many are often disappointed with Piracetam after trying it a couple of times.